BrielleBroadt/404-Group-Not-Found/README.md

 ## Project Information

 This project is developed as part of a school assignment for Rutgers University.
-While external contributions are not expected, this repository serves as a demonstration of my understanding of the concepts covered in the course.
+While external contributions are not expected, this repository serves as a demonstration of our understanding of the concepts covered in the course.

 ## Installation